aneetdutta/CrossLink_CCS/README.md

 ## Running the pipeline

 The artifact is organized as a sequence of stages.
-The same pattern applies to other scenario files: replace `scenario_result_512_sumo_all.yml` with the desired configuration.
+The same pattern applies to other scenario files: replace `scenario_result_512_sumo_all.yml` with the desired configuration and set `SCENARIO` to the filename without the `.yml` suffix.

 ### 1. Generate mobility traces